 Australian Snake Bites

-In Australia there are about 3,000 snake bites per year, of which 200 to 500 receive antivenom; on average one or two will prove fatal.
+In Australia there are about 3,000 snake bites per year, resulting in about 500 hospital admissions (Weldon, 2017).
+Many receive antivenom; on average two per yearwill prove fatal.
 About half the deaths are due to bites from the brown snake; the rest mostly from tiger snake, taipan and death adder.
-Some deaths are sudden, however in fact it is uncommon to die within four hours of a snake bite.
+While some deaths occur soon after the bite, it is uncommon to die within four hours of a snake bite.

 Struan Sutherland's 'Death from snake bite in Australia, 1981-1991' (The Medical Journal of Australia, December 1991, Volume 7, pages 740-46) contains some graphic descriptions of the 18 known fatal snake bites in that ten year period.